-As Maryland lawmakers weigh police reforms, FOP hosts them for ‘shoot, don’t-shoot’ training
+As Maryland lawmakers weigh police reforms, FOP hosts them for ‘shoot, don’t shoot’ training

 In addition to firing his gun at the hostage-taking husband, Brooks shot a man during the exercises who was holding a weapon behind his back and wouldn’t obey commands to drop it.
 When the man fired a shot, Brooks fired back, hitting the man’s upper arm and chest.

 Brooks said the training made him empathize with the split-second decisions officers have to make.
-But he noted that even the U.S. Constitution has been amended, and said the Law Enforcement Officers Bill of Rights may need to be amended too.
+But he noted that even the U.S. Constitution has been amended and said the Law Enforcement Officers Bill of Rights may need to be amended, too.

-“I think it has morphed itself into something where the officer is never ever wrong,” he said.
+“I think it has morphed itself into something where the officer is never, ever wrong,” he said.
 “You have the fox guarding the hen house.
 Where is the transparency?
 That’s my concern.”